-After a glorious summer on the pedals and with the temperature dropping ever so slightly I have found myself recently, nursing a dull ache coming from my chops.
+It’s been a glorious summer so far with many of us doing more miles than ever before due to lockdown however, I have found myself recently, nursing a dull ache coming from my chops.
 Is cycling bad for my oral health?
 Is my bike to blame?

 Sports drinks, gels and bars are bad for your teeth.
 This finding, from research just published in the British Dental Journal, is hardly surprising.